MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-access.md

 ![Screen capture shows the manage access dialog box with other highlighted, access, and default selected.](../images/acl-other-root.png)

 This run permission propagates down any added child folders.
 The permission propagates to the depth where the intended access group needs permissions to read and run.
-This level is in the lowest part of the chain, as shown image below.
+This level is in the lowest part of the chain, as shown in the following screen.
 This approach grants group access to read the data.
 The approach works similarly for write access.

 ![Screen capture shows the manage access dialog box with `businessgrp 1` highlighted and access and default selected.](../images/acl-other-lowest.png)